Long Creek Falls – Oconee County, South Carolina

 South Carolina | SC Picture Project | Oconee County Photos | Long Creek Falls

-The Long Creek Falls, located in Oconee County, are just about one mile north of the Three Forks area of the Appalachian Trail.
+The Long Creek Falls, located in Oconee County within the Andrew Pickens Ranger District of the Sumter National Forest.
 The 50-foot cascading waterfall has a refreshing plunge pool which makes it a popular spot for hikers to cool off.

 Long Creek is located off the Chattooga River, which runs along the Georgia-South Carolina border.
 The river has challenging whitewater rapids available to rafters and kayakers alike.
 If navigating the rapids isn’t your specialty, there is a moderate, hour-long hiking trail to the falls.
 However, since it is not an official Forest Service trail, it is not well marked; be sure to print out directions to the Long Creek Falls hiking trail before you go.